 Pax 2 Accessories

-The Pax 2 comes with a 10-year manufacturer warranty and I have never ever ever had a problem with the Pax customer support.
-When someone tells me reliability and warranty/customer support is the most important factor in their vaporizer decision, the Pax 2 is the vape I recommend.
+The Pax 2 comes with a 2-year manufacturer warranty and I have never ever ever had a problem with the Pax customer support.
+When someone tells me reliability and warranty/customer support is the most important factor in their vaporizer decision, Pax Vaporizers are the vapes I recommend.

-It is my favorite outdoor activity vape because it works perfect for use out on the ski hills, while mountain biking or doing some hiking.
+It is my favorite outdoor activity vape because it works perfectly for use out on the ski hills, while mountain biking, or doing some hiking.
 It’s very easy to operate and it works well in both single and group settings.

 Pax 2 Vaporizer

 The Pax 2 is an upgraded version of the OG Pax vaporizer.
 The Pax 2 is a portable dry herb vaporizer made by the company Pax Labs.
 It's pocket-friendly, rugged, and features above-average battery life.